adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 }
 ```

 In order to accept connections, the socket must be in a listening state.
-A backlog is used to set the maximum number of client connections.
+A backlog amount is used to set the maximum number of client connections.

 ```cpp
 bool os_server_listen(ServerSocketInfo& socket_info)